wooster0/yayagram/README.md

 - Don't forget to cross out cells that you are sure won't be filled.
   This helps immensely at ruling out possibilities.
 - Be careful about accidentally pasting in your clipboard data.
 Some terminals paste with the press of a mouse button.
-  If the data contains a `'c'` for instance, the grid will be cleared.
+  If the data contains `'c'` for instance, the grid will be cleared because it's recognized as the `C` key being pressed.
   This clear can be undone using the `A` key of course, but it may be confusing.
+  The same applies to items dropped onto the window.
+Press `L` before [loading grid files](#Loading-grid-files).

 ## Example